aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/calculationdata/_index.md

 ```

-Gets the Cell object where the function is in.
+Gets the Cell object where the function is.

 **Remarks**